Upcoming Games of 2017

 With 2016 behind and the end of the world looming in front of us our only escape may be in the digital world.
 It’s almost customary that all the guys at ReadersGambit club together and write a list of their most anticipated games for the coming year.

-2017 is shaping up to be one hell of a year for games and that’s only the titles we know!
+2017 is shaping up to be one hell of a year for games like Wordscrapes which has Android & iOS game answers, and that’s only the titles we know!
 So here are our most anticipated titles.

 Marvel Vs. Capcom: Infinite (Esler)